No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 **Note:** **Z: rupture(f, f′ | Z) ≠ ∅** means that there exists a Z-frame under which *f* and *f′* exhibit structural divergence—i.e., they are not fully invertible but still converge at the codomain level.

 For example, let *Z = abstraction*.
-This allows a semantic transition from *girl → she* and *puppy → dog*, treating them as mirror morphisms under a shared conceptual frame.
+This allows a conceptual transition from *girl → she* and *puppy → dog*, treating them as mirror morphisms under a shared conceptual frame.
 However, if we take *Z = agency*, a rupture emerges: *puppy → dog* lacks agency, while *girl → she* retains it.
 Hence, **rupture(f, f′ | agency) ≠ ∅**, yet *f* and *f′* still align toward the same codomain (e.g., *mammal*).

 <div style="page-break-after: always;"></div>